Strengthening Relationships with Stakeholders

 Classroom visits

-Since fiscal 2017, we have visited elementary and junior high school classrooms nationwide to teach and demonstrate to the children representing the next generation the correct ways of taking medicine and washing their hands.
+Since fiscal 2017, we have visited elementary and junior high school classrooms nationwide to teach and demonstrate to the children representing the next generation the correct ways of taking medicine and washing their hands (through both face-to-face and online classes).

 Work experience programs

-To deepen public understanding of pharmaceutical companies and pharmaceuticals, each Group business facility offers internships, provides workplace tours, and arranges hands-on workshops for junior and senior high school students.
+To deepen public understanding of pharmaceutical companies and pharmaceuticals, every Group business facility offers working experience.
+For junior and senior high school students, those facilities provide workplace tours and arrange hands-on workshops.

 Supporting a hands-on science event for children